 Here’s a quick example of what happens when you pay only the minimum each month:

-This cycle can drag you down into financial misery and result in delinquency.
+This cycle can drag you down into financial misery and result in credit card delinquency.

-Using your credit card to pay for things that you do not have the funds for is a slippery slope.
+Using your credit card to pay for things that you don’t have the funds for is a slippery slope.
 Getting back in control and paying off the entire balance will quickly become impossible.

-Whether you racked up credit card debt during the pandemic or because of unexpected medical expenses, it is possible to pay it off.
+Whether you racked up credit card debt during the pandemic or because of unexpected medical expenses, it’s possible to pay it off.

 One of the best ways to stay out of credit card debt is by using your card responsibly.
 Here are a few practices that can help: